- chap 24

-We have also seen (against just about everybody) that the discourse begins with Jesus sitting on the Mount of Olives and the disciples asking him two questions (24,3-4).
+We also saw that the discourse begins not in 24,1 as is commonly said but rather with Jesus sitting on the Mount of Olives and the disciples asking him two questions (24,3-4).
 Jesus' answer begins in 24,5.

-We have therefore one discourse covering two chapters.
+We have therefore one discourse covering two chapters, 24,3-25,46.
 As usual, we can wonder if the chapter boundary is in the right place.
 We need now to look at the discourse as a whole.

 Chapter 25 is easy, it is made up of three stories one of which is a grand finale.